Feeling anger is OK. Anger can help get us through hard feelings and situations and motivate us to change things we don’t like about our life.

-- Your family and friends, a teacher or coach, or your mob or Elders might have ideas about how you can manage your anger.
+- Your family and friends, a teacher or coach, or your mob or Elders might have ideas about how you can express your anger in healthy ways.
 Talking with them can be a great place to start.

 - If you’re being harassed, bullied or discriminated against, there are people who can help.
 A counsellor, a welfare officer at your school or your GP (general practitioner) could help you manage what’s going on.

-- If your anger continues without improvement, then talking to your GP or a mental health professional could help.
-They could teach skills, like relaxation and communication, to help you deal with anger in a healthy way.
+- If your anger related problems continue without improvement, then talking to your GP or a mental health professional could help.
+They could teach skills, like relaxation and communication, help you understand your anger, and help you deal with anger in a healthy way.

 Though it can be hard reaching out to others to let them know what’s going on for you, it can help you feel supported, less isolated, and it can be the beginning of a valuable support network.
 Whether you are speaking to a trusted friend, family member, Elder or counsellor, it’s entirely up to you what you feel comfortable sharing.
 You might just want to say you’re having a tough time.